het28/MMRec-FAIR/README.md

 Fairness in Multimodal Recommender Systems.

-This repository contains the **core pipeline code** used in our RecSys 2026 work: data preprocessing, dataset annotation, running MMRec models (multimodal + ID-only), and computing accuracy + multi-class / multi-group fairness metrics.
+This repository contains the **core pipeline code** used in our Fairness in Recsys work: data preprocessing, dataset annotation, running MMRec models (multimodal + ID-only), and computing accuracy + multi-class / multi-group fairness metrics.